 Our fourth priority centers on a recalibrated vision for the vitality and reach of technology, especially in the delivery of instruction to children.
-Until last year, our focus had centered primarily on traditional in-person student learning.
-Technology has long been regarded as an essential instructional tool but teaching and learning approaches understandably were geared toward a physical classroom full of children.
+Until last year, the understandable focus was on traditional in-person student learning, then came the COVID-19 pandemic and the result was a considerable shift in how educators regarded what constituted effective teaching and learning strategies.

-While we may consider the COVID-19 pandemic as the worst of times for educators, we cannot deny that it also sparked greater creativity as teachers and administrators evaluated how to encourage student engagement.
+While we may consider the pandemic as the worst of times for educators, we cannot deny that it also sparked greater creativity as teachers and administrators reevaluated how to encourage student engagement.
 The effective use of technology proved crucial.

-Consequently, we build upon that creativity, using technology to provide a safe, secure, and engaging environment for teaching, learning, and doing the business of Norfolk Public Schools.
+Consequently, this recommendation builds on that creativity, using technology to provide a safe, secure, and engaging environment for teaching, learning, and sustaining the operations of Norfolk Public Schools.
 To that end, we will employ federal CARES and CRRSA grants to:

-Embark upon a major upgrade of our network systems and cybersecurity to safeguard the educational/work experiences of students and staff; and

-Implement virtual learning supports that pave the way for improved access to the Internet and provide the latest technology (both hardware and software) to students and teachers.
+- Embark upon a major upgrade of our network systems and cybersecurity to safeguard the educational/work experiences of students and staff; and - Implement virtual learning supports that pave the way for improved access to the Internet and provide the latest technology (both hardware and software) to students and teachers.